Two systems monitor the pipeline continuously for changes in operating parameters that would indicate a possible leak:

-The data modeling and operation of for the Leak Detection System is maintained and verified by a separate group of employees.
+The data modeling for and operation of the Leak Detection System is maintained and verified by a separate group of employees.
 These employees have received specialized training on how to operate and support the leak detection models.

 In the event that an alarm is received, a prescribed series of procedures and actions immediately begins.
 There are various types of alarms that could result in different procedures, as well as different responses depending on the location, the terrain and the conditions surrounding the area in question.